Azure/azure-sdk-for-c/sdk/samples/iot/README.md

         }
     }
     ```

+    No other property names sent in a desired property message are supported.
+If any are sent, the log will report there is nothing to update.

     Upon receiving a desired property message, the sample will update the twin property locally and send a reported property of the same name back to the service.
 This message will include a set of "ack" values: `ac` for the HTTP-like ack code, `av` for ack version of the property, and an optional `ad` for an ack description.
 You will see the following in the device twin JSON.